certinia/orizuru-sample-app/README.md

 The private key is used as the `JWT_SIGNING_KEY` environment variable on Heroku and the public key is used as the certificate of the Connected App.

-1. The `Deploy to SFDX` button will have deployed a Connected App without a certificate.
+The `Deploy to SFDX` button will have deployed a Connected App without a certificate.

 To update the app:
-	1. Log in the the Salesforce organisation into which you deployed the components.
+1. Log in the the Salesforce organization into which you deployed the components.
 1. Go to `Setup`.
 1. Select `Apps` > `App Manager`.
 1. Select the dropdown for the `Orizuru` connected app and then `Edit`.
 1. In the `API (Enable OAuth Settings)`section:
 	* Select `Use digital signatures`
 	* Select `Choose File` and select the `certificate.pem` file that you generated earlier.
- 	1. Save the connected app.
+1. Select `Save`.

+The policies of the Connected app also need to be changed.
+This can be done by following these steps:
+1. Go to `Setup`.
+1. Select `Apps` > `Connected Apps` > `Manage Connected Apps`.
+1. Select `Orizuru` then `Edit Policies`.
+1. In the `OAuth policies` section, update the `Permitted Users` to `Admin approved users are pre-authorized`.
+1. Select `Save`.